Cherry Bomb (album)

-Cherry Bomb is the third studio album by American rapper Tyler, the Creator.
+Cherry Bomb is the fourth studio album by the American rapper Tyler, the Creator.
 It was released on April 13, 2015, by Odd Future Records.
 On April 9, 2015, the album was informally announced on iTunes, along with the release of two tracks.
 Production was handled entirely by Tyler himself, with additional contributions by Incubus guitarist Mike Einziger.
-The album features guest appearances from Schoolboy Q, Charlie Wilson, Kali Uchis, Kanye West, Lil Wayne, Pharrell Williams and Austin Feinstein among others.
-The album was supported by two singles: "Deathcamp" and "Fucking Young / Perfect".
-All of Tyler's music videos contain most of one song and a snippet of another; "Deathcamp" appeared at the end of the "Fucking Young" video accordingly.
+The album features guest appearances from Schoolboy Q, Charlie Wilson, Kali Uchis, Kanye West, Lil Wayne, Pharrell Williams and Austin Feinstein, among others.
+The album was supported by two singles: "Deathcamp" and "Fucking Young / Perfect", accompanied by 2 music videos.

 Cherry Bomb received generally positive reviews from critics.
 It debuted at number four on the US Billboard 200, selling 51,000 copies in its first week.

 Background

-In November 2014, Larry Fitzmaurice wrote a piece for The Fader magazine, giving details about a follow-up to Tyler, the Creator's second studio album, Wolf (2013).
+In November 2014, Larry Fitzmaurice wrote a piece for The Fader, giving details about a follow-up to Tyler, the Creator's third studio album, Wolf (2013).
 Fitzmaurice wrote the album features a multitude of guests, but likely no features from other Odd Future members, the rap group of which Tyler is the face, stating: "Everyone's on their own island."
 Tyler cited artist Stevie Wonder as his inspiration for the album.
 Associate editor of The Fader, Matthew Trammel, reported that the album would feature Tyler lyrically tackling many current social issues.
 Trammel noted that "[Tyler] offers up heavy-handed indictments of gang culture and rapper consumerism, calling them detrimental not just to the progress of his race, but to humanity as a whole".
-Guests that were rumored to appear included Jay-Z, Rick Ross, Keyshia Cole, Cherry Glazerr, Leon Ware and Kali Uchis.
+Guests that were rumored to appear included Jay-Z, Rick Ross, Keyshia Cole, Cherry Glazerr, Willow Smith, Leon Ware, and Kali Uchis.